Agent Builder is in beta. Some features are still in development and are subject to change.

 2

-Click on the Textarea component you just added to open its settings.
+Click the Textarea component you just added to edit its settings.
+Update the following settings:

-Under Binding, give the State element the name research_paper.
-This allows the blueprint to access the value of the research paper whenever the user updates it.
+• State element under Binding: meeting_notes.
+This allows the blueprint to access the meeting notes content whenever the user updates it.

 The agent’s state is a set of variables that both the blueprint and the UI can access and update.
 You can learn more about the agent’s state in Agent state.